TahaAlamiIdrissi/StartupPOC_backend/README.md

 contains the configuration class for spring security

 ## Security
-contains the class that provides the jwt token to the authenticated  user
+contains the class that provides the jwt token for the authenticated  user

 ## Exporter
 contains the process to generate a time table in a pdf document